toaomatis/particles_01/README.md

 Simply type
 > ./particles_01

-in your shell and some logging should appear followd by the main screen with lots of particles in it.
+in your shell and some logging should appear followed by the main screen with lots of particles in it.

 ## Running, pausing and terminating the simulator
 The following keyboard keys are implemented:
 * Esc - Terminates the simulation and exits the application
 * Space - Starts or pauses the simulation
-* d - Enables or disables debug logging to the console
+* d - Enables or disables debug logging to the console (Beware of the macro DEBUG_TIMING)
-* t - Shows or hides trace paths from the particles
+* t - Shows or hides trace paths from the particles (Beware of the macro TRACE)

 ## Changing the simulator parameters
-There are a lot of parameters that can be changed to alter the simulation, e.g.:
+There are lots of parameters that can be changed to alter the simulation, e.g.:
 * The bounds of the screen:
   * Wrap - When a particle leaves one edge of the screen, it wraps arround the shortest distance
-  * Bounce - When a particle hits an edghe of the screen, it bounces back in the opposite direction
+  * Bounce - When a particle hits an edge of the screen, it bounces back in the opposite direction
   * None - The screen is only the viewport of the simulation
 * The action between particles on collission:
   * None - Particles won't collide